leebyron/testcheck-js/docs/API.md

-A *Generator* object produces values of a particular kind. *Generator*s cannot be constructed directly, but instead are obtained by one of the `gen` values or functions, or as the result of calling one of the prototype methods of another *Generator* object.
+A *Generator* object produces values of a particular kind. *Generator*s cannot be constructed directly, but instead are obtained by one of the `gen` values or functions described above, or as the result of calling one of the prototype methods of another *Generator* object.

 ```js
 // A generator of integers